 [intro]Crock Pot Stuffed Peppers are an easy and tasty way to make stuffed peppers by using your slow cooker!
 Comfort food at it’s finest! [/intro]

-I don’t know about you, but we been having lots of rain in Cleveland.
+I don’t know about you, but we were having lots of rain in Cleveland.
 In fact, I just said to someone: “Am I crazy or does it seem every Sunday it rains?”
-I noticed that it was a yucky day on Sundays because I been wanting to go out to the park to practice taking photography with the new camera.
+I noticed that it was a yucky day on Sundays because I been wanting to go out to the park to practice taking photographs with the new camera.

 I came home and it was down pouring, then suddenly stopped, the sun was coming up, and there was this beautiful rainbow.
 I took a photo real quick with my iPhone, which is up on my Instagram account.
 Then thought, wait I can run upstairs and get the camera this perfect!
 By the time I got back outside the rainbow was fading and wasn’t good to take photos with.
 I didn’t let that discourage me, so I took photos of the overgrown ivy and grass in the neighbor’s yard instead.

 What is funny after I showed everyone these photos, because how I did the angles on them you would never know this just someone who doesn’t mow his lawn!
 They thought I was in a meadow on a country road.
 Here I will show you:

 I actually watch a few youtube videos on how to use this camera, and also I am watching ones on using Lightroom for editing, so yes I am still in learning when comes to photography.
 I love learning it.
 It actually became a new stress relief, besides cooking.
 If we do get a nice day with no rain, I would like to walk up the road from me, there is this old junkyard, with all these cars in it from the 40’s maybe some 30’s too. sitting all along the fence.
 I just think to be cool to get some photos of these cars in this junkyard.